 Toxic Mold in Home a Serious Health Hazard

 Toxic mold in American homes is more prevalent than previously thought.
 Toxic molds can cause household air quality problems leading to allergies and respiratory illness.
 The Mayo Clinic has concluded that in more than 95 percent of American patients suffering from chronic sinus disease, a reaction to mold is the primary culprit.

 Some typical symptoms of toxic mold poisoning can include:

 • Memory loss

 • Chronic cold symptoms

 • Persistent coughing

 • Skin redness/rashes

-If your home has recently been found defective, and have questions about the legal remedies available to receive fair compensation for repair costs in Ohio, contact The Lyon Firm (800) 513-2403.
+If your home has recently been found defective, and have questions about the legal remedies available to receive fair compensation for repair costs in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding a defective home.